 Sharlene is an author who has written for Chicken Soup for the Soul.
 Issue Devotional Stories for Women, 101 Daily Devotions to Comfort, Encourage and Inspire Women.

-Sharlene has worked with the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) as a speaker and educator on topics like Opioid Learning Collaborative (Co-occurring disorder), Trauma for Veterans, and Suicide in Colleges and Universities.
-With the DeKalb and Gwinnett Boards of Health on topics, diabetes, and depression, and postpartum.
+Sharlene has worked with the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) as a speaker and educator on topics (Opioid Learning Collaborative (Co-occurring disorder), Trauma for Veterans, and Suicide in Colleges and Universities.)
+Also, with the DeKalb and Gwinnett Boards of Health on topics, diabetes, and depression, and postpartum.
 Sharlene is currently an Advisory Council Member for Region 3 of DBHDD.

 For many, faith can be a place of comfort, but for some, faith can be a place of trauma and pain.
 For that reason, staying connected to individuals in your faith can cause trauma, anxiety, and depression leading to a loss in your relationship with your faith and self.
 As your therapist, Sharlene will utilize Cognitive Behavioral Therapy to assist individuals in gaining healthy tools to build a foundation of safety, trust and love.

 Trauma and fear can cause a disconnection in a relationship with oneself.
 Therefore, forcing individuals to go outside themselves and sometimes dishonor themselves.
 Sharlene believes that fear, anxiety, and trauma are a few emotions that can shift an individual's identity and belief in themselves.
 Believing in the power of each individual, Sharlene assist individuals in building safe and non-judgmental relationships with themselves.